4ntm4n/ms-one/README.md

 1. Give users an idea of what is behind the paywall.
 2. Give site owner a way to promote the paid-for content.
 3. Let users create a members account.
-4. Let users poivide payment details to become full members.
+4. Let users provide payment details to become full members.

 **Technical Feature:**

 > the video element in the information box let's the user get a hint of what to expect as a paying member.
-The video runs on youtube using iframe and youtubes sharing feature using embedded code which gives the user full controll over play, pause, volume and playing speed functionalities.
+The video runs on youtube using iframe and youtube's sharing feature using embedded code which gives the user full controls over play, pause, volume and playing speed functionalities.

 ---